iocfinc/Udacity-Pytorch_Challenge/Challenge_logs.md

 So today, I have started on the initialization for the challenge.
 For one, I have joined the [Slack Channel](https://pytorchfbchallenge.slack.com/messages/CDB3N8Q7J/convo/CDB3N8Q7J-1541904940.926900/), its already active and there are already some questions posted.
 For now I think I can help since I have some experience in the Deep Learning Nanodegree.
 Also, I have installed pytorch and torchvision as pre-requisites to the course.

 Right now I am watching the interview with Soumith Chintala, one of the creators of PyTorch, regarding the history and uniqueness of PyTorch from other frameworks.
 For one thing, its approach was Python first meaning that the python ways we already now and want are applied to the system.
 It also has a JIT compiler which bridges the known Deep learning frameworks, caffe, tensorflow, torch, etc.,to be able to convert from one framework to another and also to a deployment ready C code for production.
-In terms of additional features, the PyTorch team is looking into support for Google Collab (for the free GPUs), more interactive notebooks for trainings and examples and also the use of tensorboard for PyTorch.
+In terms of additional features, the PyTorch team is looking into support for Google colab (for the free GPUs), more interactive notebooks for trainings and examples and also the use of tensorboard for PyTorch.

 Right now its 2:23 PM, I have to pause for this session.
 I have watched the introduction as well as the introduction to pytorch videos so those are done.
 I have to do other things for next week but I'll be back probably later tonight.
 Objective for today is to consume the next lesson which is the Introduction to Pytorch (coding) by Mat Leonard (?).

 So now, its 9:00PM.
 Back at it again.
-For now the idea is to setup Collab for the notebooks.
-I found [Collab](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true) and it looks like there is an option for the use of a repository in github.
+For now the idea is to setup colab for the notebooks.
+I found [colab](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true) and it looks like there is an option for the use of a repository in github.
 Seems easy.
 So for now, I'll move over through the Introduction lessons and see what the first lab would be.

 So what to expect: